Keisha Ames– Director of Operations and Finance

 Tim Wyant – Executive Director

 Tim co-founded SEA in 2005 and became Executive Director in 2012.
-Under Tim’s leadership, SEA’s membership has grown from twelve to nineteen urban squash programs in the United States and four affiliate organizations abroad, with combined enrollment exceeding 2,500 students.
-Previously, Tim was the founding executive director of CitySquash, the country’s fourth urban squash program, which operates in the Bronx and Brooklyn.
-A graduate of Harvard University, where he played varsity soccer and was an All-American on the squash team, Tim later competed on the professional squash tour and was a member of the U.S. men’s national team.
-A native of Cincinnati and resident of New York City, Tim is a board member of US Squash.
+Under Tim’s leadership, SEA’s membership has grown from 12 to 20 programs in the United States and five affiliate organizations abroad, with combined enrollment exceeding 2,500 students.
+Previously, Tim was the founding executive director of CitySquash, the country’s fourth squash and education program, which operates in the Bronx.
+Tim earned a B.A. at Harvard University, where he played varsity soccer and was an All-American on the squash team.
+Tim later competed on the professional squash tour, was a member of the U.S. men’s national team, and served as a board member of US Squash.
+A native of Cincinnati, Tim resides in New York City.

 Hansi Wiens – High Performance Team, Head Coach